candlecorp/wick/README.md

 ### Install the Apex for Code Generation

-NanoBus are generated using [Apex](https://apexlang.io).
+NanoBus applications are generated using [Apex](https://apexlang.io).
 The [documentation](https://apexlang.io/docs/getting-started#cli) goes over installation and offers a tutorial.

-Next, from a terminal, install NanoBus code generators for Apex.
+Projects use [`just`](https://github.com/casey/just#packages), an alternative to `make`, to run build commands.

-To generate projects, use [`just`](https://github.com/casey/just#packages), an alternative to `make`, to build.
+From a terminal, install NanoBus code generators for Apex.

 ```cli
 git clone https://github.com/nanobus/iota.git